20dzhong/Store-Scanner/readme.md

 * ~~Although I wish I had a collaborator~~ The project is made by one person, and it is very rough around the edges.

-* The "encryption" is very bad and the QR code is easy to duplicate if you know what you are doing.
+* The "encryption" is very bad and the QR code is easy to replicate if you know what you are doing.
 Further steps will be taken to make a better encryption once the project works.